A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: The Baire Category Theorem

 \begin{theorem}[Baire Category Theorem for Closed Sets, or BCTC] Let $X$ be a complete metric space, and let $F \subseteq X$ be a nonempty closed set.
 Suppose $\{U_n\}_{n \in \omega}$ is a sequence of nonempty open sets in $X$ such that each $U_n$ has the following property: if $N \subseteq X$ is a basic open set such that $N \cap F \neq \emptyset$, then there exists some $x \in N \cap F \cap U_n$.
 Then $\bigcap_{n \in \omega}U_n$ also has this property: that is, if $N$ is a basic open set such that $N \cap F \neq \emptyset$, then there exists $x \in N \cap F \cap \left ( \bigcap_{n \in \omega} U_n\right )$. \end{theorem}

-It turns out that the reverse mathematics strength of the theorem above depends on how the open and closed sets are coded.
-As discussed in the introduction, other mathematicians have already studied the effect of varying the representation of the sequence of open sets, so we focus on the representation of the closed set $F$.
+The reverse mathematics strength of the theorem above depends on how the open and closed sets are coded.
+As discussed in the introduction, the effect of varying the representation of the sequence of open sets has been investigated in several papers.
+Here, we focus on the representation of the closed set $F$.

 We restrict our attention to Cantor space.
-When we speak of an open set in $2^{\omega}$, we assume that it is coded in the manner outlined in Section 2.2: i.e. as a subset of $2^{<\omega}$ which is closed upward under taking extensions.
+When we speak of an open set in $\Cant$, we assume that it is coded in the manner outlined in Section~\ref{ssec:closed}: i.e. as a subset of $\Str$ which is closed upward under taking extensions.
 We also introduce some terminology to make our theorems more concise.